What can you gain by tracking project costs?

 You can't set the right hourly rate for a long-term project without having a firm grasp over your overhead costs.

-That's why your project costs tracker needs to have that option ready.
+That's why your project costs tracker needs to have that option ready to provide you with an overview of your financial performance.

 For example, Primetric automatically calculates your overhead rate during project planning and resource allocation to ensure that you get the profit margin your business needs.